vektah/goparsify/readme.md

 When a parser isnt working as you intended you can build with debugging and enable logging to get a detailed log of exactly what the parser is doing.

 1. First build with debug using `-tags debug`
-2. enable logging by passing a runtime flag -parselogs or calling `EnableLogging(os.Stdout)` in your code.
+2. enable logging by calling `EnableLogging(os.Stdout)` in your code

 This works great with tests, eg in the goparsify source tree
 ```